schellingb/dosbox-pure/README.md

 The cursor can be controlled with the controller (or mouse or keyboard) and L2/R2 will speed up or slow down the move speed.
 If the cursor is moved above the middle of the screen the keyboard will move to the top.
-The button can be remapped in the controls menu and there is also a core options to disable it entirely.
+The button can be remapped in the controls menu and there is also a core option to disable it entirely.

 The L3 button can be changed to a different button with the [Gamepad mapper](#gamepad-mapper).